Battleship Potemkin (1925) Director: Sergei M. Eisenstein

 The next morning, the crew complains about the food –the meat is covered in worms.
 The captain comes to inspect the meat but the captain says they are maggots and should just be washed off prior to eating.
 The sailors refuse to eat it, and instead they simply eat bread and water.
 One sailor, while cleaning the mess hall, reads an inscription on a plate: “give us this day our daily bread.”

 ACT II: Drama on the Deck

 The men who refused to eat the meat are brought to the front of the deck and are given their last rights by an Eastern Orthodox clergyman.
 A blanket is thrown over them and the First Officer orders a firing squad against the men.
 But at the last second, with the suspense building, another sailor reminds them of their brothers.
-This spurs the revolution and the sailors attack the officers killing them, attacking the ship’s priest, and throwing the doctor into the ocean.
+This spurs the revolution onward and the sailors attack the officers and kill them.
+Next they slaughter the ship’s priest and throw the doctor into the ocean.

 ACT III: The Dead Man Calls Out

 The mutiny is a success, despite the death of its leader Vakulincuk.
 The Potemkin arrives at Odessa and Vakulincuk’s body is put on display along the shoreline to remind the people of the evils of the Tsarist regime.
 A sign on his shirt reads: “Dead for a spoonful of soup.”
 The people of Odessa gently and peacefully welcome the rebellious Potemkin as it waves a giant red flag, colored onto the film for effect.